Israel–Morocco normalization agreement: United Nations

-U.N.
-Secretary-General António Guterres welcomed the agreement, but reserved judgment on the Western Sahara, according to a spokesman.
-The UN said that its position on Western Sahara was "unchanged" following the US announcement, with a spokesperson of Guterres suggesting that "the solution to the question can still be found based on Security Council resolutions."
+United Nations Secretary-General António Guterres welcomed the agreement, but reserved judgment on Western Sahara, according to a spokesman.
+The UN said that its position on Western Sahara was "unchanged" following the announcement, with a spokesperson of Guterres suggesting that "the solution to the question can still be found based on Security Council resolutions."
 On December 21, 2020, following a closed door session of the security council, the South African ambassador said "We believe that any recognition of Western Sahara as part of Morocco is tantamount to recognizing illegality as such recognition is incompatible with international law."

-Arab countries
+Arab world

-Egyptian President Abdel Fattah el-Sisi welcomed the announcement, saying that the deal was an "important step towards more stability and regional cooperation" in the Middle East.
+Egyptian President Abdel Fattah el-Sisi welcomed the announcement, saying that the deal would promote "further stability and cooperation" in the Middle East.
 Abu Dhabi's crown prince Sheikh Mohammed bin Zayed Al Nahyan wrote on Twitter: "This ... contributes to strengthening our common quest for stability, prosperity, and just and lasting peace in the region."
 Bahrain and Oman praised the agreement.
 Tunisian Prime Minister Hichem Mechichi said: "We respect Morocco's choice."
 Saudi Arabia's King Salman said "We support the efforts of the current US administration to achieve peace in the Middle East."

 Algerian Prime Minister Abdelaziz Djerad expressed his country's dissatisfaction with Morocco's normalization of its relations with Israel, remarking there is "a desire to bring the Israeli and Zionist entity to our borders."
 For its part, the Movement of Society for Peace (HAMS), the largest Islamic party in Algeria, considered the normalization of Morocco's relations with Israel as a "sinister decision", and a "threat to the Maghreb countries to introduce them into the cycle of unrest that was far from them, and to bring to the enemy's intrigue on our borders".
-As for the U.S. recognition of Moroccan sovereignty over Western Sahara, Algeria said it "has no legal effect because it contradicts U.N. resolutions, especially U.N.
+Regarding United States recognition of Moroccan sovereignty over Western Sahara, Algeria said it "has no legal effect because it contradicts U.N. resolutions, especially U.N.
 Security Council resolutions on Western Sahara".

+Palestinian leadership and government media were silent on the agreement, which was criticized by Hamas and the Palestinian Islamic Jihad, both of which are designated as terror organizations by the United States.
+A press statement from the Polisario Front, a Sahrawi nationalist movement, condemned Trump's recognition of Morocco's claim to Western Sahara.